Stogas/feedback-api/README.md

 HTTP header `X-Feedback-Submit-Token` is a very rudimentary approach to prevent random submissions - this token should be known to your frontend, and as such, should not be considered a "secret".
 If necessary, one can rotate this token with every frontend update/deployment.

 A secondary goal is to be a generic Feedback API, i.e. allow this to be used in a variety of projects.
+For this, you can post the `.metadata` parameter, which accepts any arbitrary JSON up to character size 2048.
 For some needs, it might be required to allow submissions from authenticated users only.
 Thus, this project *might* implement optional JWT token validation instead of the well-known Submit Token later on.

 For running in production, it's recommended to have a reverse proxy in front with an IP-based ratelimiter in order to partially prevent spam attacks.

 ## Features

+- Allows submitting arbitrary JSON metadata
 - JSON logs enabled by default (set `LOGS_JSON=false` to disable)
 - Rudimentary OpenTelemetry tracing and exporting via OTLP gRPC
 - Prometheus metrics (exported by default on `0.0.0.0:2222/metrics`) for HTTP and reports satisfaction metrics